 Upsell and Cross-Selling Scripts

-We use the words upsell and cross-sell for the very important idea of continually creating value for our clients.
+We use the words how to upsell a product script and cross-sell for the very important idea of continually creating value for our clients.
 This is a rich area to explore when it comes to language, but also because you need effective strategies for improving your client’s results and your own.
 Cross-selling can increase sales by 20% and profits by 30%.

 In professional B2B sales, especially when you have a complex sale, the best strategy is to build a roadmap that projects what future projects and initiatives the client will need to develop to maximize their results.
 A roadmap can also serve as a maturity model, showing the client where they are on the model and what they will need to do to improve their position.
-By showing them their path, you seed your upsell and cross-sell at the very start.
+By showing them their path, how to upsell a product script and cross-sell at the very start.
 Existing customers are easier to sell to, by a long shot: you're 60-70% likely to sell to an existing customer, compared to the 5-20% likelihood of selling to a new prospect.

 "This is what a roadmap might look like.
 Once we finish the first initiative, you can double your output at a very low cost by adopting the next two initiatives on the roadmap.
 But first, let's take care of what you need now."